Standardized test: United States

-Standardized testing has been a part of American education since the 19th century, but the widespread reliance on standardized testing in schools in the US is largely a 20th-century phenomenon.
+Standardized testing has been a part of United States education since the 19th century, but the widespread reliance on standardized testing in schools in the US is largely a 20th-century phenomenon.

 Immigration in the mid-19th century contributed to the growth of standardized tests in the United States.
 Standardized tests were used when people first entered the US to test social roles and find social power and status.

-The College Entrance Examination Board did not offer standardized testing for university and college admission until 1900.
-Their first examinations were administered in 1901, in nine subjects.
+The College Entrance Examination Board began offering standardized testing for university and college admission in 1901, covering nine subjects.
 This test was implemented with the idea of creating standardized admissions for the United States in northeastern elite universities.
-Originally, the test was also meant for top boarding schools, in order to standardize curriculum.
+Originally, the test was also meant for top boarding schools, in order to align the curriculum between schools.
 Originally the standardized test was made of essays and was not intended for widespread testing.

 During World War I, the Army Alpha and Beta tests were developed to help place new recruits in appropriate assignments based upon their assessed intelligence levels.
 The first edition of a modern standardized test for IQ, the Stanford–Binet Intelligence Test, appeared in 1916.
 The College Board then designed the SAT (Scholar Aptitude Test) in 1926.
 The first SAT test was based on the Army IQ tests, with the goal of determining the test taker's intelligence, problem-solving skills, and critical thinking.
 In 1959, Everett Lindquist offered the ACT (American College Testing) for the first time.
 As of 2020, the ACT includes four main sections with multiple-choice questions to test English, mathematics, reading, and science, plus an optional writing section.

 Individual states began testing large numbers of children and teenagers through the public school systems in the 1970s.
 By the 1980s, American schools were assessing nationally.
 In 2012, 45 states paid an average of $27 per student, and $669 million overall, on large-scale annual academic tests.
-However, other costs, such as paying teachers to prepare students for the tests and for class time spent administering the tests, significantly exceeds the cost of the test itself.
+However, indirect costs, such as paying teachers to prepare students for the tests and for class time spent administering the tests, significantly exceed the direct cost of the test itself.